Samariya57/Via_Coding_Challenge/README.md

 How would you identify anomalous rides (e.g., rides that shouldn’t be possible, pickups that shouldn’t be possible)?
 ### Answer
-There are several types of anomalies in rides and unfortunatelly different mathods should be used to identify them.
+There are several types of anomalies in rides and unfortunately different methods should be used to identify them.
 We have the following types:
-* A driver makes next pickup before a drop-off of previous passenger.
-For each driver we store last drop-off time and can compare it with the pickup time of a new ride of this driver.
+* A driver makes next pickup before a drop-off of the previous passenger.
+For each driver, we store last drop-off time and can compare it with the pickup time of a new ride of this driver.
 * Pick-up or drop-off location is outside NYC (use range in longitude and latitude), in the water (check types in result from Google Maps Reverse Geocoding) or in the middle of a park.
 * Too fast rides.
 We can sort obviously impossible cases such as zero/negative time.
-For other cases we compare average speed estimated from distance and time with the speed limit.
+For other cases, we compare average speed estimated from distance and time with the speed limit.